 See also Grace’s Sussex web profile

-- Daniel Haberly, whose research focuses on the changing institutional relationship between states and financial markets, and the growing global financial influence of emerging economies.
+- Daniel Haberly, Lecturer In Human Geography, whose research focuses on the changing institutional relationship between states and financial markets, and the growing global financial influence of emerging economies.

 Daniel Haberly’s research focuses on two major themes: the changing institutional relationship between states and financial markets, and the growing global financial influence of economies in the developing world.
 Two ongoing projects bring these themes together, one examining the growing importance of South-North state investment by China and the Gulf Arab states, and the other examining the changing organization and effects of offshore financial networks.